Leolebleis/integrations-challenge/connections/FINDINGS.md

 #### Notes

 * The only two required parameters are `amount` and `currency`.
 However, since we already know the payment method will be a card and we know its details, we add it directly at the this step through the `payment_method_data` field.
-This will help us skip the `requires_payment_method` status detailed in the section above.
+This will help us skip the `requires_payment_method` status mentioned in the section above.

 * `confirm=true` will ensure the confirmation of the payment is performed directly at the PaymentIntent creation step, instead of requiring another, separate confirmation call.
 This will help us skip the `requires_confirmation` status.